DIY Hair: How to Take Care of Bleached Hair

-It took 4 bleaches to get my hair light enough for the coloring I wanted to do, and I didn't properly take care of it.
-Some sections were melted - and if you've had that happen, you know what a disaster it was.
+It took four bleaches to get my hair light enough for the coloring I wanted to do, and I didn't properly take care of it.
+Some sections were melted—and if you've had that happen, you know what a disaster it was.
 My hair was like spaghetti, so I had to chop some sections off.
 Luckily, my hair is already layered, so you couldn't really tell I had huge chunks missing.

-- Keratin oil spray - This stuff is amazing, and cheap.
+- Keratin oil spray: This stuff is amazing and cheap.
 You can pick up a bottle at around $6 at a drugstore.
-Keratin is a protein which is key in the structure of hair and nails.
+Keratin is a protein that is key in the structure of hair and nails.
 Use keratin oil on damp hair after every shower.

 Even After Bleaching, You Can Have Shiny Hair

 Bleaching your hair is a fun way to spice up your look, but you have to take the proper steps towards keeping your hair healthy.
 It's a process, requiring care before, during, and after the bleaching!
 I hope you keep these tips in mind so you can have fabulous hair even after such a huge process.